rekino/data_engineering_assignment/README.md

-# Data engineering assignment at DataChef
+# Data engineering assignment

-This is the repository of the assignment for the data engineering position at DataChef.
+This is the repository of the assignment for the data engineering position.

 The solution is tested with Python 3.9 and PostgreSQL 12.